Visualization of Labeled Mixed-featured Datasets: Real-Data Examples

 \subsection{Datasets with discrete features}

-Our next examples are on datasets with discrete features.
+We begin with datasets with discrete features.
 There exist no competing methods that can handle such datasets so we use the GDT on these datasets before using them.
 The MRP is also used before displaying with RadViz3D, star coordinates and Viz3D displays.